Cardinals vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has nine doubles, a triple, eight home runs, 43 walks and 20 RBI (53 total hits).
-He has swiped two bases.
+- Wade has 53 hits with nine doubles, a triple, eight home runs, 43 walks and 20 RBI.
+He's also stolen two bases.

 Wade Recent Games